-17. Truth, Honesty, and Integrity
+16. Truth, Honesty and Integrity

 - a.
-University members, with no exceptions, shall: - Act with high ethical and professional standards of conduct; - Be honest in performing their duties; - Propose, conduct, and report research and transmit research findings with integrity and honesty; - Protect people and humanely treat animals involved in research and teaching; - Protect the intellectual property rights of individuals, the University, and third parties; and - Respect the intellectual property rights of others. - b.
-University members, with no exceptions, shall not: - Fabricate information; - Change or knowingly omit information to misrepresent events, circumstances, results or outcomes in official University records or documents; or - Take credit for another's work or work product without appropriate permission.
+Those who act for the University, with no exceptions, shall: - Act with high ethical and professional standards of conduct; - Be honest in performing their duties; - Propose, conduct and report research and transmit research findings with integrity and honesty; - Protect people and humanely treat animals involved in research and teaching; - Protect the intellectual property rights of individuals, the University and third parties; and - Respect the intellectual property rights of others. - b.
+Those who act for the University, with no exceptions, shall not: - Fabricate information; - Change or knowingly omit information to misrepresent events, circumstances, results or outcomes in official University records or documents; or - Take credit for another's work or work product without appropriate permission.

-18. Acceptance of Gifts or Benefits
+17. Acceptance of Gifts or Benefits

-University members' decisions and actions shall be based on the best interest of the University.
+Those who act for the University's decisions and actions shall be based on the best interest of the University.
 No member shall accept any type of reward, monetary or non-monetary, if there is an explicit or implicit assumption that influence has been exchanged for the favor.